-Here are our picks of best fish and chips shops in Auckland.
+Without further ado, here are your picks for the best fish and chips shops in Auckland.

 The Mariner (Née The Ancient Mariner)

-The most famous chippie in the village, The Mariner can do no wrong in our eyes.
-They’ve got a quirky pirate theme going on, which is all too amusing after a couple of rosés.
-Barrel tables and menu puns aside, these guys serve up traditional style fish and chips with a Mt Eden edge (grilled snapper please).
+One of the most famous chippies in the village, The Mariner can do no wrong in our eyes.
+Though they've ditched their quirky pirate theme in favour of a sleek new look, these guys serve up traditional style fish and chips with a Mount Eden edge (grilled snapper please), and their hand-cut chips are "the best in the biz" according to Lily.
 As if you needed another reason to visit, these bad boys offer deep-fried Mars Bars for dessert.
 Need we say more?

 The Seafood Collective

 These guys are the real deal.
 Looking to diversify from 'the usual fish and chips', The Seafood Collective offer premium seafood at an affordable price, which is something we can really get behind.
-Aside from the usual market fish, dory, tarakihi and snapper their next-level burgers—shout out also to the squiddly diddly—and their fish tacos will definitely have you coming back for more.
+Aside from the usual market fish, dory, tarakihi and snapper their next-level burgers—shout out also to the squiddly diddly—their fish tacos also will definitely have you coming back for more.
 You can even order up a seafood platter or two or just make your own.
-No wonder these guys are one of the best fish and chips in Auckland.
-Winning.
+And with a brand-new outpost in Mission Bay (in the spot formerly held by FishBoy), no wonder these guys are one of the best fish and chips in Auckland.

 Auckland Fish Market (Wynyard Quarter), Albany, Botany, Henderson, Mt Wellington & Silverdale

 With a prime position at the Auckland Fish Market, you know Oceanz knows a thing or two about fish.
 While there’s a wide range of seafood available, it’s their fish and chips that have us coming back again and again.
-The other locations serve similar menus for some good grease in the well catered to burbs.
+The other locations serve similar menus for some fried goodness in the well catered to burbs.